sneakdella/SingleVM-ServiceDiscovery/README.md

 ### A Note On "Services" Objects
 There are two types of Services objects in vROps 8/VMware Aria Operations SaaS.
 They both use different adapters.

-- VMWare vRealize Application Management Pack (Telegraf)
+- VMWare vRealize Application Management Pack (Telegraf) ---- This is the Service object(s) the script is creating
 - Service Discovery via VMware Tools (Native SDMP Discovery)

 ### Steps This Script Performs